 - 1. Foreign exchange swaps for monetary policy purposes consist of simultaneous spot and forward transactions in euro against a foreign currency. - 2.
 Foreign exchange swaps for monetary policy purposes shall comply with terms and conditions notified to counterparties by the Bank and any such notification may include publication on the Bank's website. - 3.
 Unless decided otherwise by the ECB's Governing Council, the Eurosystem shall operate only in widely traded currencies and in accordance with standard market practice. - 4.
 In each foreign exchange swap for monetary policy purposes, the Eurosystem and the counterparties shall agree on the swap points for the transaction that are quoted in accordance with general market conventions.
 The exchange rate terms of foreign exchange swaps for monetary policy purposes are specified in Table 2. - 5.
-As regards their operational features, foreign exchange swaps for monetary policy purposes: - (a) may be conducted either as liquidity-providing or as liquidity-absorbing operations; - (b) have a frequency and maturity that is not standardised; - (c) are executed by means of quick tender procedures, unless the Eurosystem decides to conduct the specific operation by means of a standard tender procedure, in the light of specific monetary policy considerations or in order to react to market conditions; - (d) are executed by the Bank, without prejudice to Article 45(3). - 6.
+As regards their operational features, foreign exchange swaps for monetary policy purposes: - (a) may be conducted either as liquidity-providing or as liquidity-absorbing operations; - (b) have a frequency and maturity that is not standardised; - (c) are executed by means of quick tender procedures, unless the Eurosystem decides to conduct the specific operation by means of a standard tender procedure, in the light of specific monetary policy considerations or in order to react to market conditions; - (d) are executed by the Bank. - 6.
 Counterparties participating in foreign exchange swaps for monetary policy purposes shall be subject to the eligibility criteria as laid down in Part Three, depending on the applicable procedure for the relevant operation.

-Table 2: The exchange rate terms of foreign exchange swaps for monetary policy purposes
+Table 2: The exchange rate terms of foreign exchange swaps for monetary policy purposes forward exchange rate between the euro and a foreign currency ABC on the FM = repurchase date of the swap (M)

-S =spot (on the transaction date of the foreign exchange swap) of the exchange rate between the euro (EUR) and a foreign currency ABC $S = \frac{x \times ABC}{1 \times EUR}$ FM = forward exchange rate between the euro and a foreign currency ABC on the repurchase date of the swap (M) $F{M} = \frac{y \times ABC}{1 \times EUR}$ ΔM = forward points between the euro and ABC at the repurchase date of the swap (M) $\Delta_M = F_M - S$ spot amount of currency; $N(.)M$ is the forward amount of currency: N(.) = $N(EUR) = \frac{N(ABC)}{S}$ $N(ABC) = N(EUR) \times S$ or $N(EUR)M = \frac{N(ABC)M}{F_M}$ or $N(ABC)M = N(EUR)M \times F_M$
+S = spot (on the transaction date of the foreign exchange swap) of the exchange rate between the euro (EUR) and a foreign currency ABC

+$$S = \frac{x \times ABC}{1 \times EUR}$$

+$$F{M} = \frac{y \times ABC}{1 \times EUR}$$

+$\Delta M =$ forward points between the euro and ABC at the repurchase date of the swap (M)

+$$\Delta_M = F_M - S$$

+spot amount of currency; $N(.)M$ is the forward amount of currency: N(.) =

+$$N(ABC) = N(EUR) \times S$$ or $N(EUR) = \frac{N(ABC)}{S}$

+$$N(ABC){\scriptscriptstyle M} = N(EUR){\scriptscriptstyle M} \times F{\scriptscriptstyle M}$$ or $N(EUR){\scriptscriptstyle M} = \frac{N(ABC){\scriptscriptstyle M}}{F{\scriptscriptstyle M}}$

-Article 12 Collection of fixed-term deposits
+Collection of fixed-term deposits

 - 1. The Eurosystem may invite counterparties to place fixed-term deposits with the Bank. - 2.
 The deposits accepted from counterparties shall be for a fixed term and a fixed rate of interest shall be applied. - 3.
 The interest rates applied to fixed-term deposits may be: (a) positive; (b) set at zero per cent; (c) negative. - 4.
 The interest rate applied to the fixed-term deposit shall be a simple interest rate based on the actual/360 day-count convention.
 The interest shall be paid at maturity of the deposit.
 In cases of a negative interest rate, its application to fixed-term deposits shall entail a payment obligation of the deposit holder to the Bank, including the right of the Bank to debit the account of the counterparty accordingly.
 The Bank shall not provide any collateral in exchange for the fixed-term deposits. - 5.
-Fixed-term deposits shall be held in accounts with the Bank, even where such operations are to be executed in a centralised manner by the ECB under Article 45(3). - 6.
+Fixed-term deposits shall be held in accounts with the Bank. - 6.
 As regards their operational features, the collection of fixed-term deposits: - (a) is conducted in order to absorb liquidity;